ULHPC/tutorials/multiphysics/README.md

 Toolchains represent sets of compilers together with libraries commonly required to build software, such as MPI, BLAS/LAPACK (linear algebra) and FFT (Fast Fourier Transforms).
 For more details, see [the EasyBuild page on toolchains](https://github.com/hpcugent/easybuild/wiki/Compiler-toolchains).

-For our initial tests we will use the __goolf__ toolchain which includes GCC, OpenMPI, OpenBLAS/LAPACK, ScaLAPACK(/BLACS) and FFTW:
+For our initial tests we will use the __foss__ toolchain which includes GCC, OpenMPI, OpenBLAS/LAPACK, ScaLAPACK(/BLACS) and FFTW:

-       (node)$> module load toolchain/goolf/1.4.10
+       (node)$> module load toolchain/foss
        (node)$> module list

-The main alternative to this toolchain (as of June 2015) is __ictce__ (toolchain/ictce/7.3.5) that includes the Intel tools icc, ifort, impi and imkl.
+The main alternative to this toolchain is __intel__ (toolchain/intel) that includes the Intel tools icc, ifort, impi and imkl.

 #### On Iris: